 I set Dubsado to send out questionnaires, welcome emails & PDFs, contracts, invoices, proposals, etc. all for me at a later date.

-Just because I completed that proposal at midnight with Steven Universe on my big screen, doesn’t mean my client needs to get an email notification at 12:01am.
-They’re gonna automagically get it at 9:00am because Dubsado has my back.
+Just because I completed that proposal at midnight with Steven Universe playing on the TV, doesn’t mean my client needs to get an email notification at 12:15am.
+They’re gonna automagically receive it at 9:00am because Dubsado has my back.